Chemical and Biological Engineering

 CBEN411NEUROSCIENCE, MEMORY, AND LEARNING (NEUROSCIENCE, MEMORY, AND LEARNING)3.0

-CBEN412INTRODUCTION TO PHARMACOKINETICS (INTRODUCTION TO PHARMACOLOGY)3.0
+CBEN412INTRODUCTION TO PHARMACOLOGY (INTRODUCTION TO PHARMACOLOGY)3.0

 CBEN431IMMUNOLOGY FOR ENGINEERS AND SCIENTISTS3.0